dronefly-garden/dronefly/docs/guide_for_participants.rst

 and existing users to Discord itself, the iNaturalist Discord Server, and its bots and channels.

-If you already know the :ref:`Discord Basics` and how to use it, you may wish to skip ahead to :ref:`Set Up Your Roles` and then :ref:`Using the Discord Bots`, the largest section.

-Following that, there are several brief sections introducing you to :ref:`Participating` in the various channels on the server, and finally, the :ref:`Appendices` cover miscellaneous side topics.
+If you already know the :ref:`Discord Basics` and how to use Discord, you may wish to skip ahead to :ref:`Set Up Your Roles` and then the sections introducing you to :ref:`Participating` in the various channels on the server.

+Once you're comfortable with all that, :ref:`Using the Discord Bots` addresses using Dronefly and Dumbo, and is the largest and most technical section of the Guide.

+Finally, :ref:`Appendices` covers miscellaneous topics.

 ==============
 Discord Basics